sylentprofet/screenshotter/README.md

 ./scrncap.sh

-Screenshots are stored in ~/Pictures/ at a rate of 2 per second by default.
+Screenshots are stored in ~/Pictures/ at a rate of one every 2 seconds by default.